prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 <div class="text">
 <h2>Rosewill FBM-05</h2>
 <h3>Extremely Cheap Micro ATX Case</h3>
 <p>There’s really not much to the Rosewill FBM-05 – it’s a Micro ATX case and it’s dirt cheap.
-It doesn’t perform exceptionally well in any category other than price, and we honestly wouldn’t suggest it for anything other than a low end PC for Grandma (even then it’s a stretch, you love her right?) so she can web browse in peace.</p>
+It doesn’t perform exceptionally well in any category other than price, and we honestly wouldn’t suggest it for anything other than a low-end PC for Grandma (even then it’s a stretch, you love her right?) so she can web browse in peace.</p>
 <div class="btn">
 <a class="learn-button cta-button" href="#rosewill-fbm-05">Read Review </a>
 <a target="_blank" class="cta-button buy-button" href="https://amzn.to/2Q3V3po">Check Price </a>